Skip to main content

 import { defaultIfEmpty, map, skipWhile } from 'rxjs/operators';

-import { isSdkAuthenticated, isUserAuthenticated } from '@boldpenguin/sdk-redux';
+import { isSdkAuthenticated, isUserAuthenticated } from '@boldpenguin/sdk';

 const isUserAuthenticated$ = bpState$.pipe(